 Great is Thy Faithfulness

-In celebration of the church’s bicentennial, the Indiana Historical Society will release "Great Is Thy Faithfulness - A Bicentennial History of Meridian Street Methodist Church" in December.
+In celebration of the church’s bicentennial, the Indiana Historical Society released "Great Is Thy Faithfulness - A Bicentennial History of Meridian Street Methodist Church" in December of 2020.
 Authored by Andrea Neal and Jason Lantzer, the book chronicles the buildings, the people, and the faith journey of the oldest church in Indianapolis.